Tour du Mont Blanc Full Guided Trek

 Again this day looks tough but the hard bits are nicely spaced with less challenging terrain & once at the Col stare in wonder at the view looking back at your last 3 days of trekking towards the Col du Seigne & over the boarder into Switzerland.
 The descent is long but at an easy angle & the path is good.
 Plenty of opportunity to stop for refreshments at Arnurva, Refuge Elena & La Peule.

-Day 9 LA FOULY TO CHAMPEX-LAC:
+• Day 9 FERRET TO CHAMPEX-LAC:

 Daily stats: